 \subsection{Defocus Deblurring Task Improvement}

-Moreover, the adversarial attacked bokeh images generated by our method can be used for downstream tasks as effective data augmentation.
+Every coin has two sides.
+Although the adversarial bokeh examples have a bad influence on visual tasks, they can be used to improve downstream tasks.
 Here we take the state-of-the-art defocus deblurring method IFAN \cite{Lee_2021_CVPR} as an example.
-Our method find hard defocus examples for the defocus deblurring task.
 The training dataset used by them is DPDD.
-We use our method to generate adversarial attacked bokeh images according to the training images of DPDD and the same loss of IFAN.
-Then we collect the attacked images and original training images together to fine-tune the model of IFAN.
+We use our method to generate adversarial attacked bokeh images according to the training images of DPDD.
+Then we collect the attacked images and original training images together as a kind of data augmentation to fine-tune the IFAN model.
 As shown in Table~\ref{Table:IFAN_finetune}, we compare the IFAN model with our fine-tuned model (\ie, ``F-IFAN'') on the test dataset of DPDD.
-We can find that the deblurred images generated by our model achieve higher similarity with the ground truth all-in-focus images than IFAN, which shows the effectiveness of our attack method on improving the defocus deblurring task.
+We can find that the deblurred images generated by our model achieve higher similarity with the ground truth all-in-focus images than IFAN, which shows the effectiveness of our attack method in improving the defocus deblurring task.